mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 output of mappers will make it commutative and associative.

-Commutative means that:
+Commutative law means that:

 		avg(a, b) = avg(b, a)

-Associative means that:
+Associative law means that:

 		avg( avg(a, b), c) = avg( a, avg(b, c))